Betty Ford: Historical assessments

-Only a part of Betty Ford's legacy will be that of her role as first lady.
-Throughout her post-Washington life, she established herself as one of the nation's first public advocates for women's self-examination, a prodigious fund-raiser for arthritis research, and, most important, a tireless campaigner for the rights and dignity of those afflicted with the disease of substance abuse.
-Her role as a public health advocate distinguishes her as one of the most influential women of the latter part of the twentieth century.

 Since 1982 Siena College Research Institute has conducted occasional surveys asking historians to assess American first ladies according to a cumulative score on the independent criteria of their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
 Ford has consistently ranked among the top-nine most highly assessed first ladies in these surveys.
 In terms of cumulative assessment, Ford has been ranked: